-This small village is to the south of Marmaris on the 'Turquoise Coast' and sits on the edge of a crescent-shaped inlet from the Mediterranean Sea.
-It is protected inland by mountains covered in fragrant pine trees.
-Originally a fishing and farming community, there remains a family atmosphere which is extended to visitors, many of whom return.
+This small village located to the south of Marmaris on the 'Turquoise Coast' sits on the edge of a crescent-shaped inlet from the Mediterranean Sea.
+It is protected inland by mountains covered in fragrant pine trees, offering many opportunities for the hiker – information on routes can be found on Turunç Walks.
+Originally a fishing and farming community, there remains a family atmosphere extended to visitors, many of whom return.

 The 'Blue Flag' awarded sand and shingle beach slopes into the clear, calm sea making it ideal for the whole family to have fun in the water during the day.
 The promenade along the edge of the beach has many restaurants and cafes, so a cool drink or snack is never far away.